 Want to mount a TV on the wall?
 In general, the process usually involves some drilling work in advance.
 However, what if you want to wall mount a tv without drilling holes?
 How to studless mount tv without worrying about tv falling off the wall?

 There are, in fact, several alternatives that you can implement without damaging the wall, such as using adhesives, tv hangers, using a hybrid stand and etc. In the following blog post, we will see if you can mount a TV on brick.
 So let’s see how to hang a TV on the wall compared to alternatives to wall mounting tv:

 Best Ways To Wall Mount A Tv Without Damaging The Wall

 In addition to having a TV mount shelf, by using very solid adhesive tapes or glues, you can even simply stick the TV to the wall without needing to drill holes on it.

 Though these are commonly used for photographs or painting, improved adhesives have emerged in the industry and can bear heavy loads.
 Of course, for your TV, that’s not the best alternative, so you may want to have an expert assessment about how well this would work.

 To get started, the surface needs to be prepared first.
-Carefully measure your TV and labeling the places on the wall where you are going to place it.
+Carefully measure your TV and label the places on the wall where you are going to place it.
 Get it level and straight.
 After the adhesive is fixed, you wouldn’t want the TV to be all twisted.

 There ought to be no debris and the wall ought to be clean.
 You should add the adhesive substance you have following the area that gets dry from the wiping, and push the TV softly onto it.
 Check the guidance on the product in order to make sure the weight of your TV can be carried by the adhesive.

 A non – destructive alternative is adhesive TV hangers, which will help you to mount your TV without damaging your wall.
 Still, you should remember the pitfalls that can arise at the same time.
 Adhesives, as described earlier, can be a dangerous choice to consider.